 Why Is Online Public Health Nursing Program Accreditation Important?

-- Nurses must attend accredited programs to become licensed and for specialization certifications.
+- Nurses must attend accredited programs to be eligible to take the NCLEX exam, become licensed, and obtain nursing certifications.

-- Graduates from non-accredited BSN programs may not be eligible for graduate school.
+- Graduates from non-accredited bachelor of science in nursing (BSN) programs may not be eligible for graduate school.

 - Federal aid and other lenders will only approve financial assistance for accredited programs.